In general, standard soccer rules apply to all Footy Sevens games, with the following exceptions or notes. The FIFA rules can be found here

 Kick-ins from the side that fail to come into play will be ruled as a foul kick-in with possession turned over to the opposing team and retaken [Rule updated late 2013]

-A goal may be be scored directly from a corner kick but NOT from a kick in from the side.
+A goal may NOT be scored directly from a corner kick as all kick ins are indirect.

 A goal may NOT be scored directly from a goal kick.